heiskr/u/README.md

 #### 2.4.2 Destructuring

-Set multiple references at the same time by pulling values out of tuples, lists, maps, and objects.
+Set multiple references at the same time by pulling values out of tuples, lists, maps, objects, tables, and dictionaries.
 There's no way to destructure sets or groups.

 ```
 set [a b] [1 2]